cscart/docs/user_guide/manage_products/products/product_attributes.rst

 Product Tabs
 ============

-Requires commercial license.

 In this tab, you can see the list of tabs, applied to the current product.
-Next to a tab name you can see its status— *Active* or *Disabled*.
+Next to a tab name you can see its status—*Active* or *Disabled*.

 You can also see how the product page looks like.
 Click the gear button and select **Preview** (how a customer sees the page), or **Preview as admin** (how an administrator sees the page).